 “Ah.
 That’s fine.
 This is kinda the first time I’ve really left home as well.
 But, yeah, I’m from Manhattan.”

 “Is that why Larkins calls you ‘rat turd?’“

 Spunkmeyer nodded.
-“She asked me where I’m from.
-I says, ‘New York.’
-She says, ‘You’ve probably seen those giant rats, then.’
-I go, ‘Yeah, I’ve seen ’em.’
-And she replies, ‘Well, then, your name is now rat turd.’“
+“She asked me where I’m from, and I said ‘New York.’
+She said, ‘You’ve probably seen those giant rats, then.’
+I say, ‘Yeah, I’ve seen ‘em,’ and she replies, ‘Well, then your name is now rat turd.’“

 “What a bitch,” Ferro sighed.
 “I don’t know how we’re going to make it through this with her.”

 “I’m kinda looking at it as, she’s not gonna be around for the rest of your life.
-Just the next seven months, and while that may be hell, it’s not forever.”
+Just the next year, and while that may be hell, it’s not forever.”
 Spunkmeyer shrugged.
-“Kendriss was a bitch too, but I knew I wasn’t gonna have to deal with her forever.
-Once you graduate, you never have to deal with Larkins again.
+“Kendriss was a bitch too but I knew I wasn’t gonna have to deal with her forever.
+Once you graduate you never have to deal with Larkins again.
 She’s a fucking flight instructor.
 She stays here and deals with simulators while you and I get the real deal.
 She’s the one missing out, not us.
 And if she wants to be miserable, that’s her problem.”